Feel the Magic: XY/XX: Reception and legacy

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one eight, one nine, one seven, and one nine for a total of 33 out of 40.
-It received a runner-up placements in GameSpot's 2004 "Best Puzzle/Rhythm Game" and "Most Innovative Game" award categories across all platforms, losing both to Katamari Damacy.
+It received a runner-up placements in GameSpots 2004 "Best Puzzle/Rhythm Game" and "Most Innovative Game" award categories across all platforms, losing both to Katamari Damacy.

 Author Torill Elvira Mortensen used Feel the Magic as a good example of a game that makes use of its respective console's technology.
 Torill noted that after its release, it was considered the best game for the Nintendo DS in terms of its utilization of the DS' touch screen and microphone.
-Torill also noted that its humour and its gameplay were appealing to reviewers.
+Torill also noted that its humor and its gameplay were appealing to reviewers.

 The Times gave it all five stars and said that the game "makes no use of the DS’s wireless communication feature, so there is no multiplayer event.
-Still, this off-beat gem is a must-have game for any fledgeling DS collection."
+Still, this off-beat gem is a must-have game for any fledgling DS collection."
 The New York Times gave it a favorable review and said that it "often lets you bypass annoying games in favor of entertaining ones, so the ratio of fun to aggravation is pretty good."
 However, The Sydney Morning Herald gave it three stars out of five, saying, "Completed mini-games can be played individually with increasing difficulty, but there is little long-term appeal once the delightfully barmy story has finished."

 On February 2, 2006, the game won the "Best Concept" award at the 2006 Imagina Games Awards.
 Game Informer named the game one of the top ten weirdest of all time.

-A sequel to Feel the Magic: XY/XX, titled The Rub Rabbits!, was released in Japan in 2005.
+A prequel to Feel the Magic: XY/XX, titled The Rub Rabbits!, was released in Japan in 2005.
 Later it released in North America and Europe in 2006.

 The color scheme along with the black and blue rabbits in the 2020 Nintendo 3DS title The Queen TV-Game 2 were inspired by the visual design of Feel the Magic: XY/XX.